-Join Lynda.com Staff for an in-depth discussion in this video Navigating user management, part of How to Manage Your Lynda.com Account as an Administrator.
+Join Lynda.com Staff for an in-depth discussion in this video Navigating user management, part of Getting Started as a Lynda.com Administrator.

 - Let's take a look at the manage user's page.
 Towards the bottom of the page is a list of all the users in your organization.
 You can think of this kind of like your master user list.
 Right above the master list is your list of assigned admins and sub admins.
 Just above your list of users is a search box where you can easily locate an individual user's information by typing their name directly in here.
 Here on the user list you can sort users by first name, last name, email address, or last login.

 These quick edit options on the far right give you access to quick shortcut options that you can use to quickly add a user to a group, edit that user's profile, send an email to the user, or assign a playlist to them.
 And just above your lists you have two options, to add users and manage users.
 These contain a variety of actions you can take.
 Up on the top left of the page you have the list of all of your groups here in this group's pod.